 2.1 Study area

 The study was carried out in Wassande (Adamawa-Cameroon).
 It is located at latitudes 7°1.44' to 7°7.20' North and longitudes 13°58.32' to 14°7.68' East (Fig. 1) and covers almost 363.57 km2.
-The climate is tropical Sudanian, with two seasons: a dry season of five months, from November to March, and a rainy season of seven months, from April to October (Tchosoua et al., 1998).
+The climate is tropical Sudanian, with two seasons: a dry season of five months, from November to March, and a rainy season of seven months, from April to October (Tchosouaet al., 1998).
 The annual rainfall is between 1500 to 1700 mm.
 The average interannual temperatures varied from 20 to 22.5°C. Vegetation consists of shrub savannah, herbaceous savannah and gallery forests alongside watercourses, as well as a few anthropic species.
-The geology is composed of a basement of metamorphic rocks and granitoids related to the Pan-African orogeny (Tchameni et al., 2006, cited by Nkouandou et al., 2010).
-The study area is marked by a plateau relief (Saha et al., 2018) on which ferralitic soils develop, also known as ferralsols according to the World Reference Base classification (WRB, 2015), more or less indurated and enriched with iron and aluminum sesquioxides (Nguetnkam et al., 2002; Feuzeu, 2006).
+The geology is composed of a basement of metamorphic rocks and granitoids related to the Pan-African orogeny (Tchameniet al., 2006, cited by Nkouandouet al., 2010).
+The study area is marked by a plateau relief (Saha et al., 2018) on which ferralitic soils develop, also known as ferralsols according to the World Reference Base classification (WRB, 2015), more or less indurated and enriched with iron and aluminum sesquioxides (Nguetnkamet al., 2002; Feuzeu, 2006).
 These soils are usually yellowish-red, thick, loose, more or less clayey and porous, nutrient-poor, acidic and very susceptible to erosion (Barkai, 2010; Djoufack, 2011).
 The period between 1975 and 1989, this area was intensively used for wheat farming, but over the last thirty years, new crops have been introduced.
 These include peanuts, potatoes and, most notably, maize, the most widely grown crop (DDADRM, 2013).